Advanced Setup

 write a config file on your host, and mount it to /config/config.toml in the Komodo core container.

 The configuration can also be passed as YAML or JSON.
-You can use the it-tools to convert this TOML file to your preferred format:
+You can use it-tools to convert this TOML file to your preferred format:

 Configuration can still be passed in environment variables, and will take precedent over what is passed in the file.